TwoPizza9621536/GUIFrameworks/README.md

 For the best compatibaly this repo is license under GPL-2 or later license.

+But they are mostly tutorials from each frameworks.

 [wxWidgets][1] is under a modified LGPL license called [wxWidgets license][wxWidgwets].